 PEOs can also leverage the number of employees they manage across companies to get better benefit options than small businesses alone can negotiate.
 As is the case with temp agencies, PEOs charge a fee for their services, but the benefits may outweigh the costs.

 Your company and the PEO both act as joint co-employers of the worker.
 You manage the worker on a daily basis, but the PEO is the worker’s go-to for anything administrative or HR-related.
 The sharing of responsibilities will be outlined in a written PEO arrangement.

 Whether you choose to use a temporary agency or engage the services of a PEO, it’s imperative that you do your due diligence.
 Ask the temporary agency or PEO for references, and follow up with other small business owners who have used their services.

 And, as is always the case when you enter into a business contract, you should also hire an attorney to review any agreement with a temp agency or PEO before you sign.
 This ensures that you’re not inadvertently taking on liabilities that you believe the temp agency or PEO should be covering.

 One of the most important tasks you’ll undertake as a small business owner is staffing your organization with the best possible workers.
 The question, though, is which kind of worker you should hire.
 Here’s a quick refresher.

-In all, you’ll need to carefully weigh a few considerations before making your decision, including the type of work you need completed, how quickly you need that job done, whether the job is a one-time or regular commitment, and the costs attendant to hiring 1099 vs. W2 workers.
+Carefully weigh a few considerations before making your decision.
+This includes the type of work you need to be completed, how quickly you need that job done, whether the job is a one-time or regular commitment, and the costs attendant to hiring 1099 vs. W2 workers.